ray of hope’s Journey

 Within 6 months, we had received 21 referrals for children who needed to come to the United States for medical care.

-While running the medical assistance program for many years, in 2014 Rebecca was on her way to return a child to their home and was introduced to rural southern Uganda.
+In 2014, while running the medical assistance program, Rebecca was on her way to return a child to their home and was introduced to rural southern Uganda.

-The infant/maternal mortality rate in the area was 64 percent at the time, meaning more than 1 in 2 mothers or infants were not surviving birth.
+The infant/maternal mortality rate in the area was 64% at the time, meaning more than 1 in 2 mothers or infants were not surviving birth.

 Our founder Rebecca is a nurse, and she felt strongly that Ray of Hope Medical Missions could make a difference in that area to cultivate healthier moms and babies.